 Note: The Manufacturing site[s] should normally carry out all pharmaceutical processing steps and quality control procedures required to manufacture the finished dosage form and pack this into bulk containers for onward shipment to designated ‘ Packing’ sites.
 However, some products may require enclosure in the final primary container to complete the last processing steps, e.g. sterile products.
 Sites making such products should be within the definition of a ‘ manufacturing ‘ site.
 Note: In most cases, the additional Manufacturing Site[s] will also be one of the designated Packing sites.

-1.2.1 Manufacturing and Quality Assurance Documentation to be transferred
+1.2.1.
+Manufacturing and Quality Assurance Documentation to be transferred prior to TT1

-1.2.1.1 Development Reports, Product Reviews and Registered Chemistry and
+1.2.1.1.
+Development Reports, Product Reviews and Registered Chemistry and Pharmacy Information

 1.3 TT1